chrispae/calculator/README.md

     - [ ] modulo, logarithmus, sin, cos, tan, ...
   - [ ] add brackets for encapsulation of terms
 - [ ] provide build system for demos and library
+  - [x] basic build structure has been established
 - [ ] add tests to ensure correct calculations
+  - [x] dummy test with `googletest` has been established